libertuscode/libertuscode/README.md

-## libertuscode
+# libertuscode
 Single header utility libraries with APL2, Boost, BSD, MIT, or compatible licenses.
+This code is based on work of various open source project constributions by some very generous people.
+All credits and original licensing are at the top of the files.

 ### lc_image
 JPG and PNG loader